We Who Are About to Die

-We Who Are About to Die is a 1937 film directed by Christy Cabanne and starring Preston Foster, Ann Dvorak, and John Beal.
-It was based on a book by David Lansom, who was tried four times for murdering his wife before being set free.
+We Who Are About to Die is a 1937 American crime drama film directed by Christy Cabanne and starring Preston Foster, Ann Dvorak, and John Beal.
+It was based on a book, published while on death row, by David Lamson, who was tried four times for murdering his wife before being set free.

-Premise
+Plot

 A man is kidnapped by mobsters after quitting his job, then wrongly arrested, tried, and sentenced to death for murders they committed.
 A suspicious detective thinks he is innocent and works to save his life.